 “We’re asking our members to disregard the paragraph in the printed manual,” he added.
 “Now I’m deeply saddened and hurt by this error and for any pain that it may have caused our members and for others.
 I would just like to reiterate our position as a church is clear.
 We do condemn all racism, past and present, in any form, and we disavow any theory advanced that black or dark skin is a sign of a curse.
 We are brothers and sisters, and I consider you friends.
 I love and appreciate you,” he said, drawing applause from those gathered.

-Elder Stevenson’s words do not lend support to the view of these two S&I employees that the printed published manuals must be treated as the infallible word of God because they have been closely reviewed by Apostles.
-Manuals change.
+His words do not lend support to the view of these two S&I employees that the printed published manuals must be treated as the infallible word of God because they have been closely reviewed by Apostles.
+Nor does the printed history support it.

-Another example comes from Dan Peterson’s story (links here), about including a joke in the NT manual about Paul preaching late into the night, and Eutychus falling asleep from boredom, and falling out the window to his death, only to be brought back to life by Paul.
+Another example of the review process comes from Dan Peterson’s story (links here).
+Writing a manual, he included a joke in the NT manual about Paul preaching late into the night, and Eutychus falling asleep from boredom, and falling out the window to his death, only to be brought back to life by Paul.
 Peterson included the following thought question.

 Have a class member read Acts 20:7-12.
 Have you ever killed anyone with a sacrament meeting speech?
 How did it make you feel?
 What steps can you take in the future to ensure that it does not happen again?